 There are three tiers of Battlepacks; Bronze, Silver, & Gold, as well as black Weapon Packs.
 The Bronze Pack will contain three items: two Standard ones, and one that has a chance of being Advanced.
 The quantity and rarity of the items increase in the Silver and Gold Packs.
 The Weapon Pack is aimed specifically at the noted weapon and provides weapon accessories for that weapon.

-There will be five expansion packs released for Battlefield 4 that will feature new maps, game modes, weapons and more.
+There are five expansion packs for Battlefield 4 that feature new maps, game modes, weapons, and more.
 Each expansion will be available individually for purchase, or can be bought in a bundle with a membership to Battlefield Premium.

 The first expansion pack to be released was China Rising.
 It features the maps Silk Road, Altai Range, Guilin Peaks, and Dragon Pass, four large open area maps set in Mainland China.
 The Air Superiority Mode is also made available in this expansion, as well as new vehicles and weapons.